Whether you’re an incoming freshman, a senior about to graduate with your college

 If you are a first-year student or a transfer student, you will be assigned a first-year

-throughout the year, offer multiple 30 minute in-person sessions, help you develop
+the semester and offer multiple 30 minute in-person sessions.

-First-year students can view their assigned academic advisor on
+First-year students can learn how to view their assigned academic advisor here.

 CHANGE Your Course

 If you are interested in exploring your major options and/or changing majors between colleges/schools,